kodaline/home-planner/README.md

 * Improve shaders to make realistic rendering;
 * Introduce shadows (even simple ones).
 * Add functionality with both Phong and Gouraud shading (by switching in between them).
+* Implement the picking of the object (selection) using ray casting, and not the pick shader (for the moment it is quite less optimized).